-(17) Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24CFR 5.609(c) apply.
+- needed to keep the developmentally disabled family member at home; or - other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in 24CFR 5.609(c) apply.
 A notice will be published in the Federal Register and distributed to PHAs and housing owners identifying the benefits that qualify for this exclusion.
 Updates will be published and distributed when necessary.
 [See the following chart for a list of benefits that qualify for this exclusion.]